ConsenSysMesh/rimble-ui/example/src/stories/PublicAddress/docs.md

 ### Component props

-Public Address will pass any props that are defined on its component and uses the following:
+`PublicAddress` will pass any props that are defined on its component and uses the following:

 | Prop        | Type     | Values | Default | Description                                         |
 | ----------- | -------- | ------ | ------- | --------------------------------------------------- |